gmuth/ipp-printjob-kotlin/README.md

 # ipp-printjob-kotlin

-A minimal client implementation of the ipp-protocol written in kotlin for the jvm.
+A minimal client implementation of the ipp protocol (100 lines) written in kotlin for the jvm.

 ![Java CI with Gradle](https://github.com/gmuth/ipp-printjob-kotlin/workflows/Java%20CI%20with%20Gradle/badge.svg)